Top 10 Largest States In Nigeria By Population 2022

 #6 KATSINA STATE (10 MILLION)

-This state is located in the northwestern part of the country.
-It is the home of notable Nigerians, such as our past president, the late Umar Yaradua, and present president, Muhammadu Buhari.
+This state is located in the northwestern part of the country and is the home of notable Nigerians such as our past president late Umar Yaradua and present president Muhammadu Buhari.

-It had a total of 5,801,584 people in the 2006 census and has since doubled.
-Kaduna state has a population of over 10 million people as of today.
+It had a total of 5,801,584 people in the 2006 census and has since then doubled.
+Kaduna state has a population of over 10million people as of today.

 #5 RIVERS STATE (11 MILLION)

-The capital of rivers, which is Port Harcourt, is one of the major cities in Nigeria, which has a refinery and is also an oil-producing state.
-It is located in the Niger Delta region of the country.
+The capital of rivers which is Port Harcourt is one of the major cities in Nigeria, which has a refinery and also an oil-producing state.
+It is located along the Niger-Delta region of the country.

-In the 2006 census, rivers had a total of 5,198,764 and have risen significantly over the years.
-The United Nations survey of 2011 shows that rives have an estimated figure of 11 million.
+In the 2006 census, rivers had a total of 5,198,76 and have risen significantly over the years.
+The United Nations’ survey of 2011 shows that rives have an estimated figure of 11 million.

 #4 KADUNA STATE (12 MILLION)

-This state has the largest landmass in the whole of the nation and is also the fourth most populated state in Nigeria.
-Its name was gotten from the river Kaduna, which is among the longest rivers in the country and one of the major rivers.
+This state has the largest landmass in the whole of the nation and also the fourth most populated state in Nigeria.
+Its name was gotten from the river Kaduna which is among the longest rivers and one of the major rivers in the country.

-Kaduna’s population was about 6,113,503, but recent figures according to the United Nation show that Kaduna has about 12 million people.
+In 2006, Kaduna’s population was about 6,113,503 but its recent figures according to the united nation show that Kaduna has about 12 million people.

 #3 OYO STATE (15 MILLION)